 Our Commitment to Youth Safety

-The Longhorn Council of the BSA firmly believes that being an adult leader in the BSA is a privilege, not a right.
-Every BSA adult leader must undergo an extensive, multilayered selection process to ensure they will uphold the BSA’s proud commitment to Youth Protection.
+The Longhorn Council, Scouting America firmly believes that being an adult leader in Scouting is a privilege, not a right.
+Every registered adult leader must undergo an extensive, multilayered selection process to ensure they will uphold Scouting America's proud commitment to Youth Protection.

-For more on youth safety, take a look at the Youth Protection page on the national BSA website.
+For more on youth safety, take a look at the Youth Protection page on the national Scouting America website.

 Scouts First Helpline

-The protection of youth is the primary obligation of every individual involved in the Boy Scouts of America— including leaders, parents, members, and professionals.
-The BSA has been and will continue to be vigilant in creating barriers that help prevent abuse and educating those involved in Scouting to recognize and report child abuse regardless of where it occurs.
+The protection of youth is the primary obligation of every individual involved in Scouting America— including leaders, parents, members, and professionals.
+Scouting America has been and will continue to be vigilant in creating barriers that help prevent abuse and educating those involved in Scouting to recognize and report child abuse regardless of where it occurs.

 As part of its “Scouts First” approach to the protection and safety of youth, the BSA has established 844-SCOUTS1 (844-726-8871), a dedicated 24-hour helpline to receive reports of known or suspected abuse or behavior that might put a youth at risk.